bbalganjjm/natural_js/docs/implementation/current.md

 - [x] Close changed/full OKF checks and source stamps; commit and fast-forward push M4 to `2.0.0-alpha.0`.
 - [x] Receive M5 approval and independently recheck the unchanged M4 baseline.
 - [x] Close the fetched-HTML M4 integration gap with the same controller and HTML in both mount modes.
-- [ ] Implement M5 retained rules, row-keyed drafts, shared validation, docs, and verification.
+- [x] Implement M5 retained rules, row-keyed drafts, shared validation, docs, and verification.

 # Next action

-Run the M5 docs-first agent task against the fixed screen, then close source/document stamps and push the approved M5 result.
 Review the separate [M6 plan](m6-plan.md) with the user before implementing it.
-Keep the Firefox host limitation open.
+Begin M6 with representative HTML/TypeScript usage and exact component signatures; carry the Firefox host limitation into its verification plan.

 # Decisions